Child Care Certificate Program

 The Infant-Toddler Certificate program of study provides 45 clock-hours of professional development needed for early childhood professionals providing care for infants and toddlers.
 The program focuses on the core knowledge areas of Health and Safety, Language Development, Child Development, Assessment, Guidance, and Developmentally Appropriate Practices.

 Upon satisfactorily completing the Infant-Toddler Certificate program, students should be able to:

-- Identify recommended activities and other elements of effective curriculum in the infant-toddler setting
+Identify recommended activities and other elements of effective infant-toddler curriculum

 Students enrolled in the Infant-Toddler Certificate program are assessed using the following methods:

-- Several courses within this program require observation, assessment, and practical application of learning principles in an early childhood learning environment.
+Several of the infant-toddler training courses within this curriculum require observation, assessment, and practical application of learning principles in an early childhood learning environment.
 Students must be working in or have access to an early childhood environment to successfully complete these courses.

-Textbook Information: No textbook is required to complete this certificate program.
+Textbook Information: No textbook is required to complete the Infant-Toddler Certificate program.

 Prospective students are strongly encouraged to check with their licensing representatives to determine each program’s applicability toward state requirements.